sky4git/Connect-Genesis-WooCommerce/README.txt

 == Changelog ==

+= 3.1 =
+* Bug fixed: Notice error was appearing when there was no additional information data available to show on product page.
+Added additional checks to verify array entries exists for product tabs.  https://github.com/sky4git/Connect-Genesis-WooCommerce/issues/2

 = 3.0 =
-* Enabled an option to remove woocommerce breadcrumbs.
+* Enabled an option to remove woocommerce breadcrumbs. https://github.com/sky4git/Connect-Genesis-WooCommerce/issues/1
 * Options are added for Additional information/review tab heading change.

 = 2.1 =